Hair Strengthening 101: Best Treatment, Products, and More

 There’s no doubt that strong, healthy hair can fuel confident, fierce vibes, but don’t let weak hair break your self-image.
-Hair can speak volumes, we just need to listen!
+Hair can speak volumes; we just need to listen!

 So what strengthens hair?